 Herbert Chase, president of the association, has been made vice-president of the Long Island Commuters' Association, which is making a strong effort to keep down the rates on the railroad.
 Mr. Chase and his fellow members feel that the Long Island Railroad is well compensated for service rendered.
 They realize that the Pennsylvania Railroad controls the policy of the Long Island Railroad and the large increase rental which the former company proposes to charge the latter is unfair and would eventually come out of the pockets of Long Island commuters.
-The hearing ducted before the Transit Commission.
-The hearings are still being con-
+The hearings are still being conducted before the Transit Commission.